bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 The remaining HD pins on Banks 24 and 44 are allocated to the TDMA phase clock outputs, the LED display SPI interface, and the quad-fan PWM array -- all of which also run at 3.3V.

-All 41 signals (32 UART + 5 TDMA + 4 LED SPI) exit the controller board through a single **100-pin shrouded IDC header** at 1.27mm pitch (2x50) connected to the backplane via a 2-inch ribbon cable.
-The fine pitch keeps the connector compact while providing 100 pins -- enough for every signal to have its own dedicated adjacent ground return, with 18 spare pins.
-At this cable length and at UART baud rates, no termination resistors are needed -- the signals are clean 3.3V LVCMOS driven straight from the PL fabric.
+All 40 backplane signals (32 UART + 2 TDMA + 4 LED SPI + 2 I2C) exit the controller board through a **60-pin HARTING shrouded IDC header** (2x30, 2.54mm pitch) connected to the backplane via a ribbon cable.
+The signals pass through 74LVC244 octal buffers for protection and defined startup state, with 22Ω series termination on output lines to tame edge rates.

 ## The Orchestrator: TDMA Sync and the LED Display